RamatjyotSingh/Blockchain/README.md

 ### **1. GOSSIP**

-- Sends a JSON message to announce the peer:
+- Announces the peer with the following message:

   ```json
   {